aralroca/vocposter/README.md

 # vocposter
-Simple application to try web components
+Simple application to try tailwind and vanillajs